How-To Guide / Photography Social Media

 How often should photographers post on social media?

-Three to four times per week is the sweet spot.
-More than that and you start diluting your portfolio — only post work you're genuinely proud of.
+Three to four times per week is the sweet spot for most photographers.
+More than that and you start diluting your portfolio. only post work you're genuinely proud of.
 Less than that and the algorithm stops favoring you.
-Consistency over quantity.
-A photographer who posts three times a week for 52 weeks will out-rank one who posts 20 times in one burst and goes quiet for two months.
+The key is consistency over quantity.
+A photographer who posts three times a week for 52 weeks will out-rank one who posts 20 times in one week and goes quiet for two months.

 What should photographers post on social media besides photos?

-Behind-the-scenes content consistently outperforms finished gallery posts because it shows your process and builds connection.
+Behind-the-scenes content (setup shots, lighting diagrams, location scouting) consistently outperforms finished gallery posts because it shows your process and builds connection.
 Also: gear recommendations with your honest take, editing tips and before/after comparisons, client testimonials overlaid on a favorite photo from their session, and personal posts about why you love the work.
 Mix roughly 50% finished work with 50% process and personality content.

 What's the best scheduling tool for photographers?

-Later ($16.67/mo) is the top pick for photographers because of its visual grid preview — you can see exactly how your Instagram feed will look before anything goes live.
+Later ($16.67/mo) is the top pick for photographers because of its visual grid preview. you can arrange posts to see exactly how your Instagram feed will look before anything goes live.
 This matters more for photographers than any other profession since your grid is essentially your portfolio.
-Buffer ($5/mo) is the budget option.
-Tailwind ($15/mo) has strong Pinterest scheduling, which is valuable if you're a wedding or portrait photographer.
+Buffer ($5/mo) is the budget option if grid aesthetics aren't a priority.
+Tailwind ($15/mo) has strong Pinterest scheduling, which is valuable if your work gets pinned frequently.

 Should photographers use Pinterest?

 Absolutely, especially for wedding, portrait, and lifestyle photographers.
-Pinterest users actively search for inspiration before booking, and pins have a much longer shelf life than Instagram posts — a pin can drive traffic for months or years.
-Tailwind ($15/mo) makes Pinterest scheduling easy alongside Instagram.
+Pinterest users actively search for inspiration before booking a photographer, and pins have a much longer shelf life than Instagram posts. a pin can drive traffic for months or years.
+Tailwind ($15/mo) makes Pinterest scheduling easy and also handles Instagram.
 If you're a wedding photographer and you're not on Pinterest, you're leaving serious organic search traffic on the table.

 How do I write captions for photos when I don't know what to say?

 Use AI.
 Give ChatGPT or Claude your photo description plus a voice guide: "Write a caption for a wedding photographer who is warm, storytelling-focused, and doesn't use cheesy clichés.
-Describe the moment.
-Under 150 words.
+This photo is [describe the moment].
+Keep it under 150 words.
 End with a question or call to action."
 You'll get a solid draft in seconds.
-Edit in the specific details only you'd know — the couple's names, the venue, a real moment from the day.
+Edit it to add the specific details only you'd know. the couple's names, where the venue was, something real from that day.
 That personal touch is what makes AI-assisted captions feel genuine.

 Book Your Free Call